Girish21/HTTP-Caching/README.md

 The cache store must verify the status stale with the origin server before using the cached resource.

-So what is the deference with `no-cache` directive?
-The important distinction is, when `no-cache` directive is used the cache store will return the cached resource even if the origin server fails to validate the staleness of the cache, where as if `must-revalidate` directive is used, and if the origin server fails to validate the staleness of a cached resource, a `504` error is thrown and the stale resource is not used by the client.
+So what is the difference with `no-cache directive?
+The important distinction is when the`no-cache`directive is used the cache-store will return the cached resource even if the origin server fails to validate the staleness of the cache, whereas if`must-revalidate directive is used, and if the origin server fails to validate the staleness of a cached resource, a `504` error is thrown and the stale resource is not used by the client.

-Thus `must-revalidate` should be used only for critical transactions only.
+Thus `must-revalidate` should be used only for critical transactions.
 _(there is a better way to handle this cache and we'll see later)_

-Okay, that's a lot of theory let's see how this all work.
+Okay, that's a lot of theory let's see how this all works.

 ## Playing around with caching headers

-We have a simple webserver which returns some HTML content.
+We have a simple web server that returns some HTML content.
 It has two pages, _Home_ and _Team_.
-Currently there is no caching set up.
+Currently, there is no caching setup.

-When we check the networks tab and try swtiching between the two pages, we can see around 180KB of data beeing transfered between the client and the server.
+When we check the networks tab and try switching between the two pages, we can see around 180KB of data being transferred between the client and the server.

 Let's try adding some different caching headers.

 ### Don't cache anything

-Let's try disabling cache of the `teams` page,
+Let's try disabling the cache of the `teams` page,

 ```js
 Cache-Control: no-store
 ```

 Nothing much changed, or is it?
 Let's try clicking on the back and forward navigation buttons in the browser and check the networks tab.
 Surprised?.
-We actually control our cache now!
+We control our cache now!

 ### Cache for some time